JetBrains/lets-plot/README.md

 - ### Breaking Changes

-  - Python 3.6 is no longer supported as it is in the ["end-of-life"](https://devguide.python.org/versions/) of its release cycle.
+  - `Python 3.6` is no longer supported as it is in the ["end-of-life"](https://devguide.python.org/versions/) release cycle stage.

   - `geom_livemap()` is now a pure basemap layer.
 The following options are no longer supported:
     `symbol`, `data`, `mapping`, `map`, `map_join`, `ontop`, `stat`, `position`, `show_legend`, `sampling`, `tooltips`.